thoughtcroft/thoughtcroft.github.io/_posts/2009-01-28-error-in-excel-2007-workbooks-open-method.md

 ---
 layout:   post
 title:    "Error in Excel 2007 workbooks open method"
 date:     2009-01-28
+category: vba
-tags:   [excel, workbook, vba]
+tags:
+  - access
+  - excel
+  - password
+  - workbook
+  - vba
 ---

 I have discovered a disturbing "feature" in Excel 2007 VBA in the way